Jack-Stoetzel/COSC420/Project2/README.md

 But, if two words are entered, they will result in individual list of articles that contain each word.

 * There is no algorithm to calculate the Page Rank or HITS.
-Since we focussed so much on reading in the meta-data file and making sure that was working, the citation file and all of its data was not used.
+Since we focused so much on reading in the meta-data file and making sure that was working, the citation file and all of its data was not used.

 * Author's data could be saved to the program.
 As discussed in your office hours, there is a segmentation fault when trying to insert author's information to the tree.
 ID and title work fine, but there still seems to be a problem with authors that I couldn't solve.

-### Would your program make a decent “Google for research papers” ?
+### Would your program make a decent “Google for research papers”?

 If I had 1 more month and no other responsibilities, this could be made to a very good "Google for Research Papers".
 But in its current form, this is nothing close to Google.